AJKellmann/Graph2VR/README.md

 - Download the `Graph2VR_windows.zip` file from the [latest release](https://github.com/molgenis/Graph2VR/releases), unzip it, and execute the application.

 For the **Quest 2/3 Standalone Version**:
-- Ensure your Oculus Quest 2 or Quest 3 is in [developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) to install the standalone version via SideQuest.
+- Ensure your Oculus Quest 2 or Quest 3 is in [developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) for installing the standalone version via SideQuest.
 - We recommend [SideQuest](https://sidequestvr.com/download) for loading the application onto the Quest2/3 VR headset.
-When uploading the `.apk` file to the Quest headset, Graph2VR is in a category called "Unknown Sources applications" within the applications menu.
+When the .apk file is uploaded to the Quest headset, Graph2VR will appear under 'Unknown Sources' in the applications menu.

 ### Setting up a local Virtuoso Server using Docker